DusDus3428/LaTeX_Resume_Template_2/README.md

 Because of this, I decided to create my resume with LaTeX, a tool heavly used in academia, especially within the mathematics and science sectors.
 Similar to HTML/CSS, you can create your document using a .tex file, and you can style it using a .cls file.

 This repository offers you a template for a resume created using LaTeX.
-Feel free to fork or download this template, and I encourage you to personalize it so that it really reflects who you are (I forked it myself in a private repository in order to do just that).
+Feel free to fork or download this template, and I encourage you to personalize it so that it really reflects who you are (I have duplicated it in a private repository in order to do just that).

 ## Setting up LaTeX for Windows